jsmootiv/jsmootiv.github.io/_posts/2017-05-30-what-you-need-to-know-to-get-started-in-cryptocurrencies.md

 For example, if you invested $1000 in Ethereum back in 2016 it would be worth $200,000 in May 2017.
 In this investment, your losses would have been capped at $1000 where the returns were $199,000 --in a single year!

 This means that you don't need to put a lot in to get a good return.
 A good rule of thumb is to invest a maximum of 5% of your total liquidity.
 Eg if you have $100k in cash in your bank account, only buy a maximum of $5k worth of crypto.
-That way if you lose the $5k you can make it back over time, but if the $5k returns 2000% (with its done before in this space) you will have doubled your $100k.
+That way if you lose the $5k you can make it back over time, but if the $5k returns 2000% (which has happened in crypto) you will have doubled your $100k.

 ## Getting hacked and losing your money is a thing.
 Much like cash, blockchain transitions are permanent.
 There are no fraud departments to call if someone steals your crypto tokens.
 This means that you need to start to get serious about internet security if you are going to be in this space.